SnapDrop/snapdrop/docs/local-dev.md

     cd snapdrop
     docker-compose up -d
 ```

-To restart the containers run `docker-compose restart`.
-To stop the containers run `docker-compose stop`.

 Now point your browser to `http://localhost:8080`.

+- To restart the containers run `docker-compose restart`.
+- To stop the containers run `docker-compose stop`.
+- To display the nodejs logs for debugging run `docker logs snapdrop_node_1`.

 ## Testing PWA related features
 PWAs require that the app is served under a correctly set up and trusted TLS endpoint.